Damasc rose flowers / buds / petals Rosa damascena

 Blooms in May-June.
 It is propagated by dividing old pink bushes, by grafting, rooting cuttings, etc. In autumn, the rose shrubs are fastened with finger to prevent dropping.

-It is believed that the Kazanluk rose is a hybrid between Rosa Gallica L. and Rosa Canina L. In our country the Kazanluk rose begins in March at an average daily temperature of 8 degrees and ends its reproductive stage in June.
+It is believed that the Kazanluk rose is a hybrid between Rosa Gallica L. and Rosa Canina L. In Bulgaria, the Kazanluk rose begins in March at an average daily temperature of 8 degrees and ends its reproductive stage in June.

 The Rosa Damascena was brought to Bulgaria at the end of the 17th and the beginning of the 18th century.
 It was first grown only around Kazanlak and the nearby villages where the colors produced only rose water to satisfy the Turkish Empire.
 By the middle of the 19th century it was already spread from Kazanlak east to Sliven and west to Klissura.

-Use fresh flowers (Flores Rosae) and essential oil (Oleum Rosae).
+Use fresh rose flowers (Flores Rosae) and rose essential oil (Oleum Rosae).
 Picking May - June.
-The pink color is done manually, producing colorful colors and only in the morning in sunny and warm weather from 5 to 7 hours and in cold and cloudy from 7 to 9 hours.
-The selected pink color outside of these hours is poor on pink oil, and the color picked up is given up to 10 o'clock.
-The average yield or decare of pink color is 150-250 kg.
+The pink color is done manually, producing colorful flowers and only in the morning in sunny and warm weather from 5 to 7 hours and in cold and cloudy from 7 to 9 hours.
+The selected rose flowers outside of these hours is poor on pink oil, and the flower picked up is given up to 10 o'clock.
+The average yield or decare of pink flower is 150-250 kg.

 The Bulgarian rose oil has a clear color with a greenish hue.
 Consistency resembles almond oil.
 It has a strong aroma and an acute balsamic taste.